haimkastner/geodesy-js/README.md

 # geodesy-js

-A lightweight library represents a location with an easy to use API (using [unitsnet-js](https://www.npmjs.com/package/unitsnet-js) API).
+A lightweight library represents a location with an easy to use API (using [unitsnet-js](https://www.npmjs.com/package/unitsnet-js) units structs).

 Supports getting the curve between two locations and getting a destination location based on curve data.